Skip to main content

 3. Assumption Testing

-Before building any solution, you identify the riskiest assumptions underlying it and test them with the cheapest, fastest experiment possible.
+Before building any solution, you identify the riskiest assumptions underlying it and test them with the cheapest, fastest minimum viable experiment possible.
 This is not A/B testing in production.
 It is scrappy, rapid validation that happens in days, not weeks.

 Weekly Customer Touchpoints

 The non-negotiable foundation of continuous discovery is talking to at least one customer every week.
 Here is how to make that sustainable.
+For a practical walkthrough of fitting two customer conversations into a typical PM week without it taking over your calendar, see the discovery habit.

 Automate Recruiting